What is Tooth Extraction and How Does It Work?

 5. Necessary in the aftermath of an accident

-When a patient requires dental care as a result of an event, such as a vehicle accident, the first priority is always to save the teeth.
+When a patient requires dental care due to an event like a vehicle accident, the first priority is always to save the teeth.
 It’s possible that dental bonding, crowns, bridges, or veneers will be suggested.
 If the dental problem is severe, tooth extraction may be necessary.

 These are some of the reasons why you might need a tooth extraction.
 However, the goal is to keep your natural teeth for as long as feasible.
 Contact us at (858) 566-0842 for a painless, safe, and comfortable tooth extraction.
 For questions concerning tooth extractions and other dental services, please email us at email@example.com.